 No matter which park you visit, you will be doing a lot of walking!
 Be sure to wear your most comfortable shoes to avoid pain and blisters.
 Dress for comfort and keep an eye on the weather forecast.
-Florida is generally warm and can be very humid; the average temperature in January is 71°F in 92°F in July.
+Florida is generally warm and can be very humid; the average temperature is 71°F in January and 92°F in July.
 You should also be prepared for the occasional quick shower or storm to blow through.

 Strollers are recommended for younger children, especially if going out later in the day.

 Planing your first trip to Walt Disney World can seem stressful and overwhelming.
 There are a lot of moving parts, and you often need to act quickly and decisively to grab the Fast Passes and character experiences you might want.
 It’s also a big investment, especially for families with multiple kids in tow.